Methadone: Methadone clinics

 In the United States, prescription of methadone requires intensive monitoring and must be obtained in-person from an Opioid Treatment Program—colloquially known as a 'methadone clinic'—when prescribed for opioid use disorder (OUD).
-According to federal laws, methadone cannot be prescribed by a doctor and obtained from a pharmacy in order to treat addiction.
+According to federal laws, methadone cannot be prescribed by a doctor and obtained from a pharmacy to treat addiction.
 Because of its long half-life, methadone is almost invariably prescribed to be taken in a single daily dose.
 At nearly all methadone clinics in the US, patients must visit a clinic to receive and take their dose under the supervision of a nurse.
-Both patients who are new to methadone treatment and high-risk patients—such as those who are using drugs and alcohol, including cannabis—must visit the clinic daily.
+Both patients who are new to methadone treatment and high-risk patients—such as those who are using drugs and alcohol, including cannabis in some states—must visit the clinic daily.

-'Take-home' or 'take-away' methadone

-After 90 days to six months (depending on the clinic), if patients have met the clinic's criteria, they are typically eligible for take-home doses of methadone.
-Therefore, they may be allowed to take anywhere from one to six days to visit the clinic once or twice weekly instead of every day.
-In accordance with DEA and SAMHSA regulations, patients who use other drugs may not be eligible for take-home methadone.
-Some clinics close on national holidays and provide doses to patients to take home.

-In the 2000s, patients, doctors, nurses, those working in the addiction field, and advocates of many kinds have heavily criticized the extremely tight regulations regarding take-home methadone.
-Advocates for reforming methadone regulations argue that methadone could be much more effective if it was not necessary for patients to visit clinics daily.
-Many addicts seeking treatment usually avoid methadone or see it as a last resort, specifically because they do not want to have to go to a clinic every day to receive their medication.

-The use of take-home doses was expanded during the first year of the COVID-19 pandemic.

 Other countries

 In Russia, methadone treatment is illegal.
-In 2008, Chief Sanitary Inspector of Russia Gennadiy Onishchenko, claimed that Russian health officials are not convinced of the methadone's efficacy in treating heroin and/or opioid addicts.
-Instead of replacement therapy and gradual reduction of illicit drug abuse, Russian doctors encourage immediate cessation and withdrawal.
-Addicts are generally given sedatives and non-opioid analgesics in order to cope with withdrawal symptoms.
-Brazilian footballer assistant Robson Oliveira was arrested in 2019 upon arriving in Russia with methadone tablets sold legally in other countries for what was considered drug trafficking under Russian law.
+In 2008, the Chief Sanitary Inspector of Russia Gennadiy Onishchenko, stated that Russian health officials were not convinced of methadone's efficacy in treating heroin and/or opioid addiction.
+Instead of replacement therapy and gradual reduction of illicit drug use, Russian doctors encouraged immediate cessation and withdrawal.
+People who use drugs were generally given sedatives and non-opioid analgesics to cope with withdrawal symptoms.

-As of 2015 China had the largest methadone maintenance treatment program with over 250,000 people in over 650 clinics in 27 provinces.
+As of 2015, China had the largest methadone maintenance treatment program with over 250,000 people in over 650 clinics in 27 provinces.

-In Australia and some other countries, methadone is available at pharmacies, not just at special clinics.
+Veterinary use

+Methadone is a common perioperative analgesic in cats and dogs with a variety of routes of administration.
+Methadone in combination with acepromazine provides greater sedation than the equivalent combination involving morphine or butorphanol.
+Methadone's depressive effect on the cardiovascular system is approximately twice as strong as morphine.
+Methadone is contradicated for gastroduodenoscopy.
+Methadone provides greater analgesia than buprenorphine for orthopaedic and ovariohysterectomy procedures in dogs.
+Fluconazole and methadone given concurrently as a subcutaneous administration twice over a 6 hour period can provide analgesia for 12–24 hours.
+Methadone can be used for sedation in horses but is less effective than butorphanol, it can be combined with detomidine, which improves efficacy but can cause ataxia although the combination with detomidine has significantly less cardiovascular depressive effects than a combination with acepromazine.
+Methadone may be more effective as an analgesic in horses when adiminstered parenterally or epidurally as opposed to intravenously.
+Opioids are uncommon for livestock due to legislation surrounding usage but intravenous methadone is an effective analgesic in sheep and epidural methadone is an effective analgesic in cattle and sheep.